The Two-Brain model is built on the balance of knowledge and caring service.

 When the course was built, we sold it without an in-person mentoring component.
 It was very popular, but when I measured its effect at the end, I discovered that many gym owners rarely made the changes necessary to fix their business.
 They had a TON of education–more than enough–but not enough accountability or personal guidance.

 When I launched TwoBrainBusiness.com, I did so with years of mentorship under my belt.
 I prioritized what WORKED, instead of what sold well, and the results skyrocketed.
-Soon I could offer our 100% ROI guarantee, because I was so confident in our service.
-Think about it: what else can you purchase for around $2500 that will pay you back in less than 8 weeks, and KEEP paying you forever?
+Think about it: what else can you purchase for around $5000 that will pay you back in less than 8 weeks, and KEEP paying you forever?

 Here’s how we do it now.
 Next, I’ll explain how to do the same in YOUR gym: